jimporter/mettle/doc/running-tests.md

 * `silent`: Don't show any output during the test run; only a summary after the fact will be shown.
+* `counter`: Show a single line per run counting up the total number of passed, failed, and skipped tests.
 * `brief`: A single character for each test will be shown. `.` means a passed test, `!` a failed test, and `_` a skipped test.
 * `verbose`: Show the full name of tests and suites as they're being run.